Rayane1997/stage/readme.md

 LVM creation
 -------------

-the 2 first playbook start by creating a dedicated lvm
+the 2 first playbook start by creating a dedicated lvm.
+Here are the variables necessary for the creation.

 |  Variable | Default  |  Comments |
 |----------------------|----------------|-----------------------------------------------------------------|